 Table of Contents

-In our recipe, I cook sabudana first in the water which helps in cooking them faster.
-You can choose to cook sabudana in milk, but it will take more time.
+In this recipe, I cook the sabudana pearls in water first, which helps in cooking them faster in the later stages when milk is added.
+You can choose to cook the sago pearls in milk, but it will take more time.

-After the milk is added, the sabudana are slowly simmered further, which softens them completely breaking some of the tapioca pearls.
+After the milk is added, the sabudana is slowly simmered further, which softens the sago completely by breaking some of the tapioca pearls.

-This process releases the starch from the sabudana which helps in thickening this kheer.
-The end result is a creamy, smooth delicious sabudana kheer.
+This process releases the starch from the sabudana which helps in thickening the kheer too.
+The end result is a creamy, smooth delicious Sabudana Kheer.

 How to make Sabudana Kheer

-2. Place this pan on your stove-top and allow to cook sabudana until you see all of them starting to float on top.
+2. Place this pan on your stovetop and cook sabudana until you see the pearls starting to float on top.
 They loose their denseness and become light.

 The opaqueness in the tapioca pearls gives way to translucency and they start swelling up.
 This takes about 5 to 6 minutes on low to medium heat.

-3. Next add milk and the cardamom powder and stir.
+3. Next, add 2 cups whole milk, ½ teaspoon green cardamom powder and stir.

-6. Serve the creamy Sabudana kheer hot or warm or chilled.
-If you want then you can garnish sabudana kheer with saffron strands or some chopped cashews.
+6. Serve the creamy Sabudana Kheer hot, warm or chilled.
+If you want, you can garnish the kheer with a few saffron strands or some chopped cashews.

 Serving Suggestions

-Sabudana kheer can be had on its own or serve as a part of a satvik (no onion no garlic) meal or platter.
+Sago Kheer can be consumed on its own or served as a part of a satvik (no onion, no garlic) meal or platter.

 Expert Tips

-- To soak or not to soak: My recipe does not call for soaking sabudana for hours.
-So real handy for folks who have forgotten to soak sabudana.
+- Soaking: My recipe does not call for soaking sabudana for hours.
+So, real handy, if you have forgotten to soak sabudana.
 But if you have time, then you can soak sabudana for 2 to 3 hours.
 Soaking sabudana will reduce the cooking time.

-- Choose the right sabudana: For making sabudana kheer, use the regular sized sabudana available in the market.
+- Choose the right sabudana: For making Sago Kheer, use the regular sized sabudana available in the market.
 Do not use nylon sabudana which comes in large sizes as well as small sizes.

-- Flavorings: I always add cardamom powder or saffron (kesar) in my kheer recipes.
-But you can experiment and add any bright or floral flavors like orange extract, rose water, screw pine water, vanilla extract, ground cinnamon, lavender extract, or anything you fancy.
+- Flavorings: I always add green cardamom powder or saffron (kesar) in my kheer recipes.
+But you can experiment and add any vibrant floral flavors like orange extract, rose water, screw pine water, vanilla extract, ground cinnamon, lavender extract, or anything you fancy.

-- Vegan option: Make the kheer with almond milk.
-Follow these steps – first cook sabudana in water until they are completely softened.
-Add almond milk, sugar and gently heat to a slight simmer.
+- Vegan option: Make the Tapiocal Pudding with almond milk.
+Follow these steps – first cook sabudana in water until softened completely.
+Add almond milk, sugar and gently simmer.
 Do not boil.
-Finish off with the cashews and raisins.
+Finish off with the nuts or dry fruits.
 Use the same method if adding coconut milk.
 Let the coconut milk become warm or get heated gently and do not boil.

-- Storage: Any extra leftover kheer can be refrigerated for 2 to 3 days.
+- Storage: Refrigerate the leftover kheer for about 2 to 3 days in a covered container.

 Navratri & Fasting Recipes